Christmas 2018 and 2019

-Although Christmas was long banned in Estonia during its time as part of the U.S.S.R., today, Christmas is making a major resurgence.
-The holiday, however, combines elements from several streams of tradition in Estonia.
+The Christmas season is an important time in Estonia and three consecutive public holidays are provided on Christmas Eve, Christmas Day, and the day after Christmas.
+Although the holiday was long banned in Estonia during its time as part of the U.S.S.R., today, Christmas is making a major resurgence.

 |2018||24 Dec||Mon||Christmas Eve|